JAINA2001/WellnessPro/README.md

 This project contains a website and two chrome extensions.
 ```
 Website
-  This website is the one stop
+  This website is the one stop solution for anyone trying to keep in check with their mental wellness.
+  There are multiple sources found on this website
 ```
 ```
 Chrome Extnion - Jokes and Affirmations